Rust-GCC/Rust-GCC.github.io/reporting/2022-10-monthly-report.md

     but an error arises when trying to compile them.
-For its locality argument, `__builtin_prefetch` expects a compile time constant, which it cannot reliably get from the function\'s argument.
-This causes a verification pass in our gimplification (a lowering pass in GCC\'s middle-end) to throw an error and fail the compilation.
+For its locality argument, `__builtin_prefetch` expects a compile time constant, which it cannot reliably get from the function's argument.
+This causes a verification pass in our gimplification (a lowering pass in GCC's middle-end) to throw an error and fail the compilation.

     Interestingly, a similar limitation is present with `rustc` and `LLVM`, [but will appear further down the compilation